jiajoo-alt/Hackathon_2/README.md

 6. **Save and Load Functionality**<br>
    Save progress to continue from where you left off, replay previous levels.
       - **Replay**<br>
+        Replay the same level to improve your performance or try different strategies.
       - **Restart**<br>
         Restart the game from the beginning to start fresh or take a different approach<br>
       - **Continue**<br>